 "Some altmed advocates have proposed using language change as a tool for swaying public opinion, with the intent of changing laws, presumably to legalize methods and practices now or previously considered illegal"

-This paper is nothing more than a customer satisfaction survey where patients who had used homeopathy (so hardly an unbiased sample) said they thought it was really t’riffic.
+This paper is nothing more than a customer satisfaction survey where patients who had used homeopathy (so hardly an unbiased sample) said they thought it was great stuff.
 This was then passed off as evidence that “homeopathic treatment is a valuable intervention”.
-No controls, no blinding, nothing.
+No controls, no blinding, nothing that would be required in the protocol of a rigorous trial.
 A complete waste of time and public money.

 David Colquhoun (link below) isn’t pulling any punches, “Papers like this do not add to human knowledge, they detract from it.
-By reverting to pre-enlightment forms of argument, they mislead rather than enlighten.
-To make matters worse, this work was done at public expense, by the Directorate of Homeopathic Medicine, United Bristol Healthcare, National Health Service Trust, Bristol, United Kingdom.
+By reverting to pre-

 “What on earth is a respectable hospital and medical school, like those in Bristol, wasting money with this sort of mediaeval hindrance to medical knowledge?
 We are truly living in an age of delusions”

 Stevinson, C., Devaraj, V.S., Fountain-